MikeHopley/ftl-ships-strategy/index.md

 ## Slug B

-Shields-3, shields-4, then look for a weapon.
+Rush shields, then look for a weapon.
 You don’t need clone/medbay as urgently as you might think (prefer clone bay).

-Even without Reconstructive Teleport, you *can* skip clone/medbay entirely.
-This gives an extra system slot.
-However, it also means you’ll have a harder time finding the systems you actually want (hacking!), because clone/medbay will always take up a slot in the store.
-On balance, I feel it’s better to pick up a medical system.
+Even without Reconstructive Teleport, you *can* skip clone/medbay entirely, for an extra system slot.
+I don’t recommend it though, because because clone/medbay will always take up a slot in stores, making it harder to find the systems you want.
+The extra system is only an endgame advantage, and by that time you’ve already won.

 Mind control can be a strong purchase on a two-tile boarding ship, especially early, as it enables the same early-game tactics as Lanius B.